 Catherine has also worked on our Transforming Whitehall Departments programme.

-Catherine has brought an historical angle to the Institute’s blog and our evidence for more effective government.
+Catherine is very interested in improving the way in which academics engage with policy and government.
+She has brought a historical angle to the Institute’s commentary and our work on more effective government.
 She advises and gives evidence to parliamentary select committees.
-She has featured on radio, at party conferences, is an experienced panellist and is regularly cited in newspapers.
-She has written articles for various academic and non-academic journals, including Civil Service World and Total Politics.
+She has featured on radio and at party conferences; is an experienced panellist; and is regularly cited in the press.
+Her articles have appeared in various publications, including Civil Service World and Total Politics.